AustinKelsay/fb-explorer/README.md

 - [ ] Compress the data cards down with a dropdown that holds all of the relevant information for a given piece of data (timestamp, comment, author, etc)
 - [ ] User can filter through data by date/length
 - [ ] User can search through data values
+- [ ] Make the app fully responsive

 Features beyond MVP:
 - [ ] Master search for values across categories